Police-Data-Accessibility-Project/pdap.io/README.md

 VITE_V2_FEATURE_CREATE_RECORDS=enabled
 ```

-_Note: You can also override these vars when starting the dev server if you'd rather not update an env file every time you , by passing the value to the command line before running the server i.e:_ `VITE_API_URL=localhost:5000 npm run dev`
+_Note: You can also override these vars when starting the dev server if you'd rather not update an env file every time you need a different value, by passing the value to the command line before running the server i.e:_ `VITE_API_URL=localhost:5000 npm run dev`

 3. From the root of the project: